 To Sum It All Up

 We can all agree that Interactive Displays are here to stay.
-The technology is evolving and the investment is big.
+Interactive classroom technology tools are evolving and the investment is big.
 Choosing the right IWB will be a very important aspect of a school’s EdTech investment cycle.
-I think the ViewSonic ViewBoard’s are the best choice; after all the 75” ViewSonic ViewBoard display won Best of Show at ISTE 2019 and the entire Interactive Flat Panel 50 series panels won Best of Show at TCEA in 2018 and at ISTE in 2017 (but hey, maybe I’m a little biased).
+I think the ViewSonic ViewBoard’s are the best choice when it comes to interactive screens for classrooms; after all the 75” ViewSonic ViewBoard display won Best of Show at ISTE 2019 and the entire Interactive Flat Panel 50 series panels won Best of Show at TCEA in 2018 and at ISTE in 2017 (but hey, maybe I’m a little biased).
 Learn more about ViewSonic’s interactive technology offerings and how to create an interactive learning environment.

 If you’re interested in seeing firsthand how this technology would work in your classrooms, please feel free to contact our team for a complimentary ViewSonic ViewBoard demo!